 Market family meals to go.
 Help out busy families by putting together balanced meals that are priced right and packaged to go.
 Include a family size entrée platter with sides and kid-friendly options.
 Market these specials as values in terms of saving both money and time.

 Reward loyalty.
-Loyalty programs really are worth the amount of time it takes to administer them.
+Guest loyalty programs really are worth the amount of time it takes to administer them.
 Consider a staggered approach that starts with a free appetizer and ends with a BOGO deal.

 Create excitement about your specials.
 Enlist your regulars to be official taste testers of new menu items.
 These “exclusive” deals will lead to positive word-of-mouth advertising and improved guest loyalty.